-The farm lies in a stunningly beautiful part of the Lot in south-west France.
-Located at the end of a ridge overlooking the Bave Valley it is surrounded by rolling, wooded hills, deep, river-cut gorges and limestone pavement.
-The proximity of the limestone Causse de Gramat and volcanic Massif Central have formed a complex geology which, with overlying acid and alkali soils forms the basis for a diverse flora and mosaic of habitats supporting a rich moth and butterfly fauna.
-Over 1750 species have been recorded so far from the immediate area with more than 1600 species taken from the environs of our farm alone.
+The farm lies in a stunningly beautiful part of the Haute Quercy in the Lot southwest France.
+Located at the end of a ridge overlooking the Bave Valley it is surrounded by rolling, wooded hills, deep, river-cut gorges and on the nearby Causse, limestone pavement.
+The proximity of the limestone Causse de Gramat and volcanic Massif Central have produced a complex local geology that has formed the basis for a mosaic of habitats supporting a diverse flora with a rich moth and butterfly fauna.
+Over 1820 species have been recorded so far from the immediate area with more than 1600 species taken from the environs of the farm alone.

-Traps are run throughout the year in and around the farm with weekly forays onto the limestone pavement and local poplar plantations, whilst the nearby volcanic peaks are visited during the summer months for the more esoteric species.
+Mercury vapour and actinic traps are run throughout the year in and around the farm with weekly forays made onto the limestone pavement and local poplar plantations, whilst the nearby volcanic peaks are regularly visited during the summer months for the more esoteric species.

-For further information regarding holidays at our farm and for a full description of the area please visit our sister site at www.lasdescargues.com where our daily blog can be found.
+For further information regarding holidays and research opportunities at our farm and for a full description of the area and available accommodation please visit our sister site at www.lasdescargues.com or email us for a comprehensive information pack.

 New material is added to the lotmoths site most days when traps are run but with over 1820 species recorded by the end of 2013 it is still going to take me some time to populate it with a full complement of images, please be patient and visit often or better still come and see for yourself.

 Apologies for the lack of additional content but I'm away sorting health again.
 Back soonish I hope.

 Adding a new section soon covering a few more Orders.

 If you are short of time check out the new species tweets on our Twitter account, images of wildlife found at Las Descargues are included, just press the blue button to the left.